Solution-Method-Free Modeling Campaign

 My extensive experience in this area has shown that the conventional solution-method-based modeling paradigm is of little help here.

-I am actively trying to promote the use of what I call a "solution-method-free" modeling paradigm in Operations Research.
-I have been practicing this idea in my teaching for many years and I am now preparing lecture notes on this idea.
+As I consider mastering what I call "solution-method-free" modeling in Operations Research of the utmost importance, I am trying to promote it as a practice.
+I have been practicing this idea in my teaching for many years and I am now preparing lecture notes on this topic.

-Disclaimer: This page, its contents and style, are the responsibility of the author (Moshe Sniedovich) and do not represent the views, policies or opinions of The University of Melbourne.
+Disclaimer: This site, its contents and style, are the responsibility of its owner and do not represent the views, policies or opinions of organizations he is affiliated/associated with.